 I did a dry fit for the front of the potting table, using 2×4’s and 4×4’s.

-I joined all the pieces with pocket holes.
+I joined all the pieces with pocket holes I made with my Kreg Jig® K4.

 I had to use 2×4’s for the back legs because I didn’t have enough 4×4’s.
 I really love this handy assortment of Kreg Jig Screws.